john-clark/proxmox-nfp/readme.md

 # Proxmox NFP (NOT FOR PRODUCTION)

+Automate an  enviroment for Proxmox for home or development use.

+Typically Proxmox eviroment requires multiple machines: Proxmox server, user console, and network mangement systems.
+Proxmox typically sets up its networking to bridge local lan and it is expected that you run a firewall/dns/router in front of Proxmox, then use a desktop to interact with the Proxmox server.

+The purpose of this is to encorporate everthing into a single machine.
+We remove the bridge to the local lan, install OpenWRT to manage the network, and set Proxmox to bridge the internal OpenWRT NAT network.
+Then we install a GUI desktop on the machine so you can browse to the local Proxmox and OpenWRT management consoles.
+To create an empirical environment when testing cloud systems and services locally.

+`TODO:` we will add VPN/Wireguard access and cloudflared tunneling to our inside network.

 > **Warning**  This is not for Enterprise Environments
 >
 > **Warning**  This is not supported by Proxmox or affiliated in anyway!